drewherron/aaruchive/README.md

 5. **Backup Structure**: Each source directory gets its own subdirectory in the backup location, maintaining its original name (e.g., `/backups/hostname/Documents/`).

 This approach makes it easy to back up multiple directories to a single location while excluding specific subdirectories, and is particularly useful for recurring backups to external drives or network storage.

+Pull requests are welcome, especially if you can figure out how to use patterns instead of paths in the exclusion list.